 Dancing to bring attention to yourself or your body, therefore, would be sinful.
 In 1 Corinthians 7:1-3, the writer says, "It is good for a man not to touch a woman" (NASB, KJV).
 Paul was acknowledging that men have a very strong sex drive that is easy to set off.
 Because of this, many styles of pair dancing outside of marriage can be very tempting, especially to the man.
 "Flee (as in "run away from") the evil desires of youth" (2 Timothy 2:22).
 Any dancing that stirs up sinful desires in ourselves or in others is sinful.
 Matthew 18:6—Doing something that might cause someone else to stumble into sin is considered absolutely inexcusable.
 Dancing in a way that would cause someone else to lust would fall under this guideline.
 First Thessalonians 5:22—This is a great rule of thumb if we’re not sure if a dancing situation is acceptable.
 "Avoid every kind of evil."
 If it even looks like it could be sinful, don’t do it.

-In the end, there is a lot of dancing that is inappropriate for believers who should be seeking to glorify God with their lives and especially with their bodies.
+In the end, there is a lot of dancing that is inappropriate for believers, twerking for example, who should be seeking to glorify God with their lives and especially with their bodies.
 Yet the Bible acknowledges that we can dance in a way that does not tempt others, does not tempt ourselves, and brings glory to God.